 So you’ve seen the Totoro plushes floating around comic con and you’ve heard of a small Oscar winning film called Spirited Away but you have no idea where to even start when it comes to Studio Ghibli films!
 But worry no more, we here at Nerd Out Word Out are here to help you!
 We’re all fans of the Japanese animation powerhouse and have seen a fair few of their 20 odd films, so today I’m going to help you by categorising each film so you know exactly which film to watch when and with who!
-But not without a bit of shameless self-promotion first; you can find the post I did on all of my favourite Studio Ghibli films here.
 All films have an English dub available unless stated otherwise and I will keep this post as spoiler free as possible, so no need to worry about spoiling each film before you have even got around to watching it.
 With that out of the way, let’s begin!

 To make things easier for everyone, I’m going to stick with the Studio’s official films.
 I know the studio have produced other films and projects over the years but I’ll let the hardcore fans find those films on their own.
 To start with I’ll discuss the films that everyone seems to begin with, whenever anyone asks for Ghibli suggestions these are always the first 3 I suggest.